 Are there any extra fees?

 We have two fees in addition to Tuition.
 One is a technology fee which includes the use of an assigned Chromebook, and online program memberships.
-The second fee is for our ‘Real Economy’ program, which is essentially an allowance provided to the students by the parents to cover the cost of lunches, transportation fees, and a gym membership.
+The second fee is for the ‘Real Economy’ program, which is essentially an allowance provided to the students by the parents to cover the cost of lunches, transportation fees, and a gym membership.
 Fee amounts are different based on full-time or part-time participation.